Cecilie Skog

 Hailing from Ålesund on the north-west coast of Norway, Cecilie trained as a nurse in Oslo, and worked during the summers as a mountain and glacier guide in Jotunheimen.
 She began climbing in her late teens and studied Friluftsliv - which directly translates as ‘free-air life’ - at Volda University College.

-Why not continue your exploration of the wonderful world of maps by subscribing to the podcast?
+Continue your exploration of the wonderful world of maps by subscribing to the podcast!
 That way you will never miss an episode.

 All views and opinions expressed by guests on the podcast are entirely their own and do not represent those of The Sunderland Collection or Whistledown Productions.